 Institutional Learning Outcomes (ILOs)

-Represent educational values of the College and describe knowledge, skills, and abilities
+ILOs represent educational values of the College and describe knowledge, skills, and

-that all OCC graduates should develop through their overall experience at the College.
+abilities that all OCC graduates should develop through their experience at the College.
 Each OCC graduate should be exposed to curricular and/or co-curricular learning opportunities associated

 with all ILOs.
-The ILOs at Oakland Community College are:
+Oakland Community College's ILOs are:

 - Graduates will display knowledge and appreciation of diverse human cultures and environments.